mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 - Wait the cluster to complete the installation

-- Check the Authenticator resource
+- Check the `authentication` resource

 ```bash
 $ oc get authentication cluster -o json \